dharmeshpipariya-zz/md2/src/components/autocomplete/readme.md

   or an array of such objects otherwise.
 This option is mutually exclusive with value.
   - `placeholder` (`?string=''`) - Placeholder text to display when the element has no focus and selected items.
   - `disabled` (`?boolean=false`) - When `true`, it specifies that the component should be disabled.
-  - `itemText` (`?string='text'`) - When items array is different with object properties then map 'text' property with the array.
+  - `item-text` (`?string='text'`) - When items array is different with object properties then map 'text' property with the array.

 ### Events